Sigafoos/539bsa/site/content/post/what-where-going-to-do-at-the-klondike-derby.md

 ---
-title: What where going to do at the Klondike Derby
+title: What we're going to do at the Klondike Derby
 date: 2022-12-05T23:30:34.240Z
 description: " "
 image: img/klondike.png